gfmortega/hangman-judge/README.md

 Ensure that the player program is in the same directory as the `Judge.jar` file.

 Since the I/O of this problem can be quite a lot, the interaction between the Judge and the Player is recorded in the file `log.txt`.
+See the PDF for the specifications of the I/O.

 The Judge currently is set to ask all words contained in `word_bank.txt` so if you want to test against custom words, that is the file to edit.